Hugs and Autism.

-Personally, I try to remember that when people do things for me rather than hugging me they have demonstrated a willingness to step out of their comfort zone, give up something that would possibly have benefitted them and shown me a tremendous amount of respect.
+Personally, I try to remember that when people do things for me rather than hugging me, they have demonstrated a willingness to step out of their comfort zone, have given up something that would possibly have benefitted them, and shown me a tremendous amount of respect.
 How can I do that for them?

 Because isn’t that really what builds relationships?